← Back to 史記

 使

 After the Qiedi Chanyu came to power, he returned all the Han envoys who had refused to surrender.
 Lu Chongguo and the others were at last allowed to return home.
-Chanyu initially established, feared Han attacked him, then self called "my son, how dare hope Han emperor!
-Han emperor, my father-in-law conduct."
+When the chanyu had first been installed, he feared a Han attack and said of himself, "I am only his son; how would I dare gaze toward the Son of Heaven of Han!
+The Son of Heaven of Han is my father-in-law by marriage."
 The Han dispatched the Palace Attendant Su Wu with lavish gifts to present to the chanyu.
 The chanyu grew increasingly arrogant; his manner was extremely rude, far from what the Han had hoped.
 The following year, the Marquis of Zhuoye, Zhao Ponu, managed to escape and return to the Han.

 59